 The step-by-step pieces only take a few minutes.
 There’s a tiny bit of work to get the maps requested, which then puts you into a queue where your map request is processed and ultimately a link e-mailed to you a few hours later.
 Thus the ‘baking’ time.
 Then there’s a few more minutes to copy the maps to your expansion card.
 Of course, there’s no reason you need to sit there and watch paint dry.
 Just like you wouldn’t sit and watch dough rise.

-You can get any side of Micro-SD card.
-I’ve tested all three Edge units using a variety of cards from 4GB to high capacity 32GB cards.
+You can get any size of Micro-SD card.
+I’ve tested all three Edge units using a variety of cards from 4GB to a highest capacity 32GB cards.
 I had no issues there with the latest firmware on any of them.
 Most of the maps you’ll create are less than 1GB in size, so a 16GB card is more than sufficient.

 Note that these steps require the Garmin Edge 705, 800, or 810.
 All three of these units have mapping capabilities.
 This won’t work on the Garmin Edge 200, 500, or 510.
 Those units don’t support the mapping function.
 Nor will it work on any other 3rd party units.
 Sorry!